 Much like Alice and her adventures in Wonderland, kids often disappear to a parallel universe where impossible things happen all the time.
 Where does this propensity for pretend play come from?
-What purpose does their fascination with fantasy and magic serve?
+What purpose does this fascination with fantasy and magic serve?
 These questions form the basis of an essay I wrote in French, published in 2011.
 Its title translates as The Origins of Wonderment, an Exploration of the Fairy Tale World.

 2011, 170 pages, G3081, ISBN 978-2-7605-3081-2